Our Past Productions

 July 2025

-My Generation, directed by Dawn Walton OBE, and written by Paul McNally is a funny and nostalgic exploration of 1960s hippies struggling to come to terms with the past and make sense of the present.
+My Generation, directed by Dawn Walton OBE, and written by Paul McNally, is a funny and nostalgic exploration of 1960s hippies struggling to come to terms with the past and make sense of the present.

-Finding Turner, directed by Tom Hughes and written by Mary Onions is a lively and refreshing new comedy.
+Finding Turner, directed by Tom Hughes and written by Mary Onions, is a lively and refreshing new comedy about a lad from Margate, who comes to understand that true art doesn’t have to come with a price tag.

 Released on Licence